Are We Owning and Honouring Our Holy Sh!t in This Life?

 It’s part of the trauma of children of alcoholics - even when we acknowledge the alcoholism, the trauma is still somehow our personal fault and is separate from the disease.
 Because the disease wasn’t my disease - it was a family disease and the reality of my childhood.

 I was sexually invaded by a neighbour when I was very little.
 It happened a couple of times during isolated visits.
 I immediately buried the events and the experience and the feelings as deeply as I could.
-The actual memories didn't resurface again until I started on my self-initiated healing journey - but the emotions were always there leaking out and causing problems.
+The actual memories didn't resurface again until I started on my healing journey - but the emotions were always there leaking out and causing problems.

 Stuffed animals given to me by my abuser.

-There are so many instances of men exposing themselves to me in public or older students or teenage neighbours inappropriately touching or wanting me to "go behind the shed" so they could "show me something" or the two years we had an obscene caller call our house.
+There are so many instances of men exposing themselves to me in public or older students or teenage neighbours inappropriately touching or wanting me to "go behind the shed" so they could "show me something" - or the two years we had an obscene caller call our house.

 Normally he would just breath heavy in the phone and I'd hang up.
 Once he said he was calling because I had been entered into a contest and I could win money if I could guess what he was holding.
 I asked if he could give me a hint.
 He said it was long and stiff.
 I asked was it a hot dog?
-It was not a hot dog.
-I quickly understood what was happening and hung up.
-I didn't tell my parents about that until years later, because I was ashamed and felt like I had made it happen.

 I felt like it was my fault.
 I was NINE.

-When I was twelve I used to pray to g-d to kill me before letting me be raped.
+When I was twelve I used to pray for g-d to kill me before letting me be raped.
 I thought getting raped was worse than anything else in the entire world, and that I'd rather be dead.

 That's not fucking normal - but I didn't know it wasn't normal.